FuelLabs/fuels-ts/apps/docs/src/guide/types/native-parameters.md

 ### `AddressOutput`

-For a Sway program that returns an `Address` type, you can convert to an `Address` type in `fuels` as shown below:
+For a Sway program that returns an `Address` type, you can convert the returned value to an `Address` type in `fuels` as shown below:

 <<< @/../../docs-snippets/src/guide/types/contract-types.test.ts#address-output